project-open-data/project-open-data.github.io/chief-data-officers.md

 Department of the Interior                      |                                                 |
 Department of the Treasury                      |                                                 |
 Department of Transportation                    |                                                 | Daniel Morgan
-Department of Veterans Affairs                  |                                                 | Susan Sullivan Environmental Protection Agency                 |                                                 | Robin Thottungal General Services Administration                 |                                                 | Kris Rowley National Aeronautics and Space Administration   |                                                 |
+Department of Veterans Affairs                  |                                                 |
+Environmental Protection Agency                 |                                                 | Robin Thottungal General Services Administration                 |                                                 | Kris Rowley National Aeronautics and Space Administration   |                                                 |